 The Company considered the guidance in ASC 815-15, Embedded Derivatives, to determine if this instrument contains an embedded feature that should be separately accounted for as a derivative.
 ASC 815 provides for an exception to this rule when convertible notes, as host instruments, are deemed to be conventional, as defined by ASC 815-40.
 The Company determined that this exception applies due, in part, to our ability to settle the 2018 Notes in cash, ADSs or a combination of cash and ADSs, at our option.
 The Company has therefore applied the guidance provided by ASC 470-20, Debt with Conversion and Other Options which requires that the 2018 Notes be separated into debt and equity components at issuance and a value be assigned to each.
 The carrying amount of the liability component was calculated by measuring the fair value of a similar liability that does not have an associated convertible feature.
 The allocation was performed in a manner that reflected our non-convertible debt borrowing rate for similar debt.
 The equity component of the 2018 Notes was recognized as a debt discount and represents the difference between the proceeds from the issuance of the 2018 Notes and the fair value of the liability of the 2018 Notes on its issuance date.
-The excess of the principal amount of the liability component over its carrying amount (the "Debt Discount") is amortized to interest expense using the effective interest method over the term of the 2018 Notes.
-The equity component is not remeasured as long as it continues to meet the conditions for equity classification.
+The excess of the principal amount of the liability component is not remeasured as long as it continues to meet the conditions for equity classification.